The Ultimate Guide to Northern Right Whale Watching in Florida

 Calves are born at about 2,000 pounds and 15 feet long.
 They can't hold their breath long, so they and their mothers must spend more time at the surface while in Florida, Hampp said.
 Hence, the spectator opportunities.

-How to go Whale Watching for Right Whales in Florida
+How to go Whale Watching in Florida

 Unless you live near the beach in northeastern Florida, consider yourself blessed if you experience even one right whale sighting, experts say.
 They don't happen every day.